 The LGBTQIA Center supports the College's main student-run groups dealing with gender and sexuality.
-The groups work closely with the Center's direction in a joint mission to promote understanding and equality through education, mutual support and activism.
-If you are interested in getting more information about a particular group, re-establishing a currently inactive group, or starting up a new LGBTQIA organization, please email@example.com.
+The groups work closely with the Center's director in a joint mission to promote understanding and equality through education, mutual support and activism.
+If you are interested in getting more information about a particular group, re-establishing a currently inactive group, or starting up a new LGBTQIA organization, please email email@example.com.

 (CQ2): Connecticut College Queer & Questioning

 (CQ)2 aims to build a supportive community for LGBTQIA students.
 The group meets weekly to build social and community ties as well as to support each other in dealing with coming out and being out.

 Prism is an LGBTQIA+ advocacy group on campus that works to educate and raise awareness of issues related to sexuality, gender, and intersectional identities such as race, ethnicity, and class.

 Queer People of Color + Allies [QPOC(+)] was an intersectional educational support and advocacy group for people of different experiences and perspectives.
 The group served as a resource to educate Connecticut College students on issues relevant to queer people of color, both on campus and in the surrounding communities.